the-caliber/Blockchain-bridge-vulnerabilities/README.md

 - Allows burning tokens on the source chain and minting the same amount on the destination chain.
 - Allows transferring tokens on the destination chain to a new address on the destination chain itself.
 - Demonstrates chain ID spoofing in the bridge implementation.

+**BridgeHashCollision**
+- Does not use the EIP-712 standard.
+- Allows burning tokens on the source chain and minting the same amount on the destination chain.
+- Allows transferring tokens on the destination chain to a new address on the destination chain itself.
+- Demonstrates hash collision.

 ---
 ## **Vuln Explanation**:
 ToDo: *Add explanation for every test/vulnerabilities.*